jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 The server utilizes Hot-module-reloading (HMR) so that, as you make changes, your webpage will be immediately updated in the browser.
 This is true for themes, structure changs and content.

-> _Note_ for some changes you do need to restart the server.
+> For some changes you do need to restart the server.
 Generally the changes that require
 > a restart are related to configuration changes, for example in `gatsby-config.js` or
 > `gatsby-node.js` or if you add a new package to your `package.json`.